omerxx/tmux-sessionx/README.md

 # If you want change the layout to top you can set
 set -g @sessionx-layout 'reverse'

-# If you want to change the prompt
-set -g @sessionx-prompt ''
 # If you want to change the prompt, the space is nedded to not overlap the icon
 set -g @sessionx-prompt " "